 The Plot: Sometimes it’s reworked, other times its appearance is from influence; the ubiquitous short story of man hunting man is no stranger to screens.
 However, direct adaptations of the literary classic are far less common, making this outing a bit different though no less predictable.

 Cruising towards the Kodiak Archipelago to hunt the local brown bear, sportsmen Sanger (Tamburello), Marcus (Nelson), and Rex (Charach), along with friend Whit (Dern) are arraigned to their island destination via shipwreck leaving the trappers stranded and Whit dead.
 See you later Dern, thanks for the 8-ish minutes of screen time.
 Heading towards the sound of gunfire, the three men run into Von Wolf (Van Dien), who they come to discover doesn’t have the best intentions.
-Audiences on the other hand, will have already known that from countless renditions of the premise.
+Audiences, on the other hand, will have already known that from countless renditions of the premise.

-Getting some lengthy back and forth about the nature of the hunt out of the way, Von Wolf “offers” to make a getaway out of the sport and won’t take no for an answer, as seen by his execution of Rex for trying to opt out.
+Getting some lengthy back and forth about the nature of the hunt out of the way, Von Wolf “offers” to make a getaway out of the sport and won’t take no for an answer, as seen by his execution of Rex for trying to opt-out.
 Aside from adding in these extraneous characters for exposition and others like Mary (Dowling) and Benjamin (Berenger) for Sanger to assist, the deviations from the short story are minor.
 It makes sense to stick close to the source in a direct adaptation, keeping the focus of the movie on Sanger’s survival, but the short story was just that; this movie doesn’t fill the gaps with anything meaningful, making it an acceptable but generic offering

 The Characters: Given the chance to properly expand on the characters of the original story, Lee instead shuffles the details and identities for largely semantic differences, trying to find something to say about post-war life, but his script doesn’t wring much from the idea and leaves the characters dry in the process.

 Deciding to set the movie some time after World War Two and making Sanger a veteran of the conflict at first seems like an interesting idea, but it backfires before long.
-Nothing about his time overseas shows from his behavior in that he doesn’t act like a soldier, encouraging sleeping instead of proactivity and demonstrating minimal survival skills.
+Nothing about his time overseas shows from his behaviour in that he doesn’t act like a soldier, encouraging sleeping instead of proactivity and demonstrating minimal survival skills.
 Backstory is lacking too, with brief flashbacks of the man running and some explosions being the only trait to identify.
 Detachment from reality is attempted but it’s mishandled, making him seem more lazy than traumatized.

 Baron Von Wolf is very clearly a German stereotype.
 Zaroff’s character in Connell’s story wasn’t much different in all fairness – but the difference here is in the script’s efforts to comment on bloodlust – which doesn’t gel with the eccentricities of Von Wolf, a problem the short story didn’t have to deal with.
 He’s a bit over-the-top here, with a mean streak since childhood that continued across several different species of animals, leaving him with only one form of game to hunt; although he’s already gone and done it, as shown by the wall of skulls in his abode.
 He’s a fine villain, crazy and cartoony enough, but has no place in this movie.